SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/find-dialog.md

 Perform tasks on the search results

-The **Task** button contains tasks such as sending e-mails, mass-editing and exporting.
+The **Task** button contains tasks such as sending emails, mass-editing and exporting.
 Which tasks are displayed depends on what type of records are displayed.

 See [Perform tasks using selections][7].